-Final Fantasy 7 is now over two decades old and continues to be regarded as one of the greatest ever JRPGs.
+Final Fantasy 7 is now over twenty years old, and continues to be regarded as one of the greatest JRPGs ever made.
 It introduced the genre and series to millions of new players with its imaginative characters and unique setting, and that influence had a lasting impact.

-Now, Square Enix is set to deliver a long-awaited remake, but as is often the case with Square games (just look at Kingdom Hearts 3 for as an example), we’ve been waiting an incredibly long time.
+Now, Square Enix is set to deliver a long-awaited remake, but as is often the case with Square games (just look at Kingdom Hearts 3 for an example), we’ve been waiting an incredibly long time.
 After failing to emerge at E3 2018, game director Tetsuya Nomura has said production is “going well.”
 Hopefully, we’ll hear more soon in the form of news or even a new gameplay trailer.

 Final Fantasy 7 Remake news – what’s the latest?